runeenger/PVSflow/readme.md

 # linescan-analysis

-Script for the post-processing of line-scan measurements of vessels diameter oscillations.
+Script for the post-processing of line-scan measurements of vessels and astrocyte endfoot diameter oscillations.

 ## Usage